 Cornbread Dumplings

-- 2 tablespoons almond flour gf oat flour or sorghum flour will work too
+- 2 tablespoons almond flour (or gluten-free oat flour or sorghum flour)

 - ½ teaspoon salt